scheme-requests-for-implementation/srfi-123/srfi-123.md

     (set! foo 'b 2)  ;error: No such assignable field of record.
     ```

-Alists are unfortunately impossible to support due to the lack of a
+Alists are difficult to support due to the lack of a reliable `alist?`
-reliable `alist?` predicate.
-(It's ambiguous in that every alist is
+predicate.
+(It's ambiguous in that every alist is also a list, and
-also a list, and any list may coincidentally have the structure of an
+any list may coincidentally have the structure of an alist.)
+It was
-alist.)
+considered to support non-integer keyed alists as a special case, but
+this would lead to silent code breakage when a programmer forgot about
+the API inconsistency and exchanged a non-integer key for an integer
+key in existing code.
+It was also considered to drop list support in
+favor of alist support, but that idea discarded as well because the
+hypothetical `alist-set!` is an exceedingly rare operation.
+(Prepending an entry to the front, possibly hiding another entry with
+the same key, is more common.)

 A `ref*` procedure taking an arbitrary number of `field` arguments and
 walking through several collections was considered, but deemed